-The Duke’s is the course belonging to the famous Old Course Hotel and it’s the only non-links course in St Andrews.
+The Duke’s is the course belonging to the famous Old Course Hotel and it’s one of the few non-links course in St Andrews.
 The Duke’s is situated a couple of miles inland but, if you are lucky enough to stay at the hotel, they’ll provide transportation to and from the course.
 Despite the hotel being strategically sited next to the infamous Road Hole, no hotel can guarantee tee times on the Old course.
 Naturally, the Old Course Hotel decided to build their very own course.

 Peter Thomson, who was affectionately nicknamed the Melbourne Tiger, designed The Duke’s course with his partner Ross Perrett.
 The five-time Open Champion's motto was that “a golf course should be a bit wild” and they certainly created a seriously challenging layout, which measures 7,512 yards from the tips, but with five tee boxes the Duke’s is manageable for all golfers.
 The Duke’s opened for play in 1995 and the name presumably came from Prince Andrew the Duke of York who hit the first tee shot in an opening match with former Scotland Rugby Captain Gavin Hastings.